 San Antonio Spurs

-The San Antonio Spurs drafted the former champion as the third overall pick in the 1989 NBA draft.
-Further, as a rookie, he started in 69 games out of 81 games averaging 10 points per game.
+The San Antonio Spurs drafted the former champion as the third overall pick in the 1989 NBA Draft.
+Further, as a rookie, he started in 69 out of 81 games averaging 10 points per game.

 This sparked a major change in the regular season as they won 55 of their 82 games.
-Nonetheless, they fell short to the Warriors in the first round of the postseason.
+Nonetheless, they fell short of the Warriors in the first round of the postseason.

-The next two seasons were pretty much the same as they failed to get past the first round.
+The next two seasons were the same as they failed to get past the first round.
 As a result, the Spurs trade him for Dennis Rodman in a multi-player deal.

-Nevertheless, after spending just one season with Detroit Pistons, he was again traded back to the Spurs.
-During the 1997-98 season, the player was only able to play 39 games due to multiple injuries.
+After spending just one season with Detroit Pistons, he was again traded back to the Spurs.
+During the 1997-98 season, the player only played 39 games due to multiple injuries.

-Additionally, he played two more seasons with the spurs but failed to win the title again.
-Thus, after 12 years, he announced his retirement from competitive basketball in 2001.
+Additionally, he played two more seasons with the Spurs but failed to win the title again.
+Thus, after 12 years, he retired from competitive basketball in 2001.

-After playing four seasons with the spurs, they decide to trade him to the Detroit Pistons.
-Even though Elliott was a great player, he still struggled with the Pistons.
+After playing four seasons with the Spurs, they trade him to the Detroit Pistons.
+Even though Elliott was a great player, he struggled with the Pistons.

-As of which, the Detroit team decided to trade him to the Houston Rockets.
+As of this, the Detroit team decided to trade him to the Houston Rockets.
 However, the trade fell through because of his kidney problem.

 As a result, he remained with the Pistons for the remainder of the season, averaging 12.1 points per game.
 Nonetheless, he was traded back to the Spurs in the offseason.